Internet-Draft | json-proof-algorithms | July 2025 |

 To simplify this example, the same information is represented as the JPT example above, including the same public and private keys.¶

-{ / protected header / 1: 1, / alg: "SU-ES256" / 3: 20, / typ: "JPT" (20CPA) / 5: "https://issuer.example", / iss: "https://issuer.example" / 6: [ / claims / 6, / "iat" / 4, / "exp" / 170, / "family_name" (I-D.maldant-spice-oidc-cwt TBD1) / 171, / "given_name" (I-D.maldant-spice-oidc-cwt TBD2) / 179, / "email" (I-D.maldant-spice-oidc-cwt TBD10) / 187, / "address" (I-D.maldant-spice-oidc-cwt TBD18) / "age_over_21" ], 8: { / proof key / 1: 2, / kty : "EC2" / -1: 1, / crv: "P-256" / -2: h'69d40ec5c1e8a2176052e640cbd06bc5e0e78f6e64adfdfc7703aee6' + h'16e5c70e', / x / -3: h'f0fea599f56862df3e71abcede438edcd689c3cd871e0671d85cd1b8' + h'2e22c7cb' / y / }, 9: { / presentation key / 1: 2, / kty: "EC2" / -1: 1, / crv: "P-256" / -2: h'fe0c59a12d10ab2d8327ee1bd1236785dec494562200990feffd97e0' + h'b9cb33ce', / x / -3: h'976bdcaa853fa0bb597431228bee6e6c7578eae4f4558f907b436290' + h'c52b9348' / y / } }¶
+{ / protected header / 1: 1, / alg: "SU-ES256" / 3: 20, / typ: "JPT" (20CPA) / 5: "https://issuer.example", / iss: "https://issuer.example" / 6: [ / claims / 6, / "iat" / 4, / "exp" / 170, / "family_name" (I-D.maldant-spice-oidc-cwt TBD1) / 171, / "given_name" (I-D.maldant-spice-oidc-cwt TBD2) / 179, / "email" (I-D.maldant-spice-oidc-cwt TBD10) / 187, / "address" (I-D.maldant-spice-oidc-cwt TBD18) / "age_over_21" ], 8: { / iek / 1: 2, / kty : "EC2" / -1: 1, / crv: "P-256" / -2: h'4ef383772915c467491a6adaf8f0babfc573c90bf67a6a1717e85b50' + h'b0165084', / x / -3: h'd384206e34b19ea90b25959fc8314668cc574687aa406a08309a4f5f' + h'329b63bb' / y / }, 9: { / hpk / 1: 2, / kty: "EC2" / -1: 1, / crv: "P-256" / -2: h'ce92d755f39a5029a9040060d8a7e0e1e7cd8076413c3885737f306b' + h'9a4d6a2f', / x / -3: h'33b7a19b76fe1f04b1168498453c891d4d04f3f748e64d6539cb9613' + h'ed2bcb18' / y / }, 10: -9 / hpa: "ESP256" (I-D.ietf-jose-fully-specified-algorithms TBD-9) / }¶

 Figure: Issuer Protected Header (SU-ES256, CBOR)¶